 Winter Squash Cooking Tips and a Recipe

 An easy guide to cook pumpkin puree at home.
 Once you go fresh, you'll never go back.

-- Butternut Squash Soup with Cucumber Chutney
+- Health Benefits of Butternut Squash Soup With Cucumber Chutney

 This is a good-tasting soup for winter that will make you feel warm and satisfied with good food.
 This recipe can be made with other forms of delicious squash as well.
 Video recipes included.